Scientific Name

 Hylotelephium 'Purple Emperor', formerly known as Sedum 'Purple Emperor', is a dramatic succulent with erect, ascending stems and fleshy, deep bronze-purple leaves.
 It typically forms upright to slightly spreading clumps that can reach up to 15 inches (37.5 cm) in height.

 From mid-summer to early fall, the stems are topped with large flattened heads of tiny, star-shaped, dusky pinkish-purple flowers.
-The flower heads are up to 6 inches (15 cm) in diameter.
+The flower heads can reach a diameter of 6 inches (15 cm).

 These popular garden plants are easy to grow.
 Hylotelephiums are ideal for that part of your garden that gets too much sun or too little water to grow anything else.
 They also grow well in containers.